-- Hanguel is one of the easiest alphabets in the word to learn, but the Romanization of Korean—not so much
+- Hanguel is one of the easiest alphabets in the world to learn, but the Romanization of Korean—not so much

-- Copyright?
-Copywrite?
+- Copyrighter?
+Copywriter?
 Which one is right?
-How do you write?
+How do you write it?
 I’m so confused.

 - Reliable and professional copywriter, ready for work—Oh, you want to see my portfolio?